rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 5. You should now see the pipeline view.
 Run the pipeline by hitting run (you can move onto the next part while it is running as it may take some time).
 ![dev-pipeline-view](../images/exercise2/dev-pipeline-view.jpeg)

-### Part 5 - Backend Pipeline
+### Part 5 - (Optional) Backend Pipeline
 > In this exercise we will use the Jobs created for the `todolist-fe` as a template to create a pipeline for the `todolist-api` app by copying the config.
+The backend pipeline as code will be explored in the next lab

 6. On Jenkins home; create a new job for our backend build called `dev-todolist-api-build`.
 Use the `Copy from` section to copy all the configuration from the `dev-todolist-fe-build`.
 ![copy-fe-build](../images/exercise2/copy-fe-build.png)